Moulton Park

-Moulton Park is a large industrial estate and former civil parish, now in the parish of Northampton, in the West Northamptonshire district, in the ceremonial county of Northamptonshire, England.
+Moulton Park is a large industrial estate in the civil parish of Northampton, in the West Northamptonshire district, in the ceremonial county of Northamptonshire, England.
 It is near the village of Moulton, a few miles north of the town of Northampton.

 Business park

 Nationwide Building Society have a main office on the business park, near to the BLC Leather Technology Centre (former British Leather Manufacturers' Research Association).

 Transmitter

 The main transmitter for BBC Radio Northampton on 104.2FM is to the west of Moulton Park near the University of Northampton (former Nene College) on Boughton Green Road.
 It also carries national FM radio.

 Civil parish

 Moulton Park became a parish in 1858, on 1 April 1932 the parish was abolished and merged with Northampton and Boughton.
 In 1931 the parish had a population of 244.